2013 FIFA Ballon d'Or: Voting

 The deadline for voting was 15 November 2013.
 However, for the first time ever, on 20 November 2013, FIFA announced that voting was extended to 29 November 2013 after not receiving a response of enough eligible voters before the original deadline.
 The winners were announced on 13 January 2014.

 Winners and nominees

 FIFA Ballon d'Or

 A shortlist of 23 male players was compiled by members of FIFA's Football Committee as well as a group of experts from France Football.
 It was announced on 29 October 2013.

 There were three voters per FIFA member federation: one journalist and the coaches and captain of the national men's team.

 The results for the 2013 FIFA Ballon d'Or were:

-The following 20 men were originally in contention for the 2013 FIFA Ballon d'Or:
+The following twenty players were also in contention for the award: